hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 **Workshop chat**: Students will ask questions here for helpers to respond to.

-**Who needs help**: Zoom’s participants list has the ability to give various flags (e.g., green yes, red no, go slower, etc).
+**Who needs help**: Zoom’s participants list can give various flags (e.g., green yes, red no, go slower, etc).
 The longer this window is, the more student statuses the helper can see without scrolling.

 **Workspace application window**: This window does not need to be as big as the student’s since the helper is not going to be learning like the students.
 The usability of this window can be compromised for other windows since the main goal here is to run commands to help debug student questions.